chriott/DeAMR/README.md

 Abstract Meaning Representation (AMR) 💭
 ----

-AMR is a semantic formalism that captures information on who is doing what to whom in a sentence.
+AMR is a semantic formalism that captures information on "who is doing what to whom" in a sentence.
 DeAMR is its German adaptation.
-AMR can be visualized as a rooted, directed, acyclic graph.
+AMR (and hence DeAMR) can be visualized as a rooted, directed, acyclic graph.
 The edges are relations.
 Each node in the graph has a variable and they are labeled with concepts:

 <p align="center">
 <img src="https://i.ibb.co/djVMtR8/Bildschirmfoto-2022-10-20-um-21-30-43.png" width=60% height=100%>
 </p>

-AMR and DeAMR lean heavily on PENMAN-notation, which is a way of representing a graph in a simple, tree-like form:
+AMR and DeAMR use PENMAN-notation, which is a way of representing a graph in a simple, tree-like form:

 ```lisp
 (c1 / zeichnen-01